Stay Connected with Fine Gardening

 This specimen is grown for its stunning golden leaves, which turn to brilliant shades of orange and red in autumn.
 It may or may not produce the smoke-like plumes typical of the genus.

-Each bush is covered in a masses of scarlet red blooms from late spring thru fall.
+Each bush is covered in a mass explosion of amber blooms.
 One of the new Next Generation Flower Carpet roses with improved heat and humidity tolerance and disease resistance.

 PLANTING PLAN: A deer-resistant bed that shines in fall and winter